 What questions should you ask when buying a camper van?

-If you are in the market to buy a pre-built camper van you need to make sure you are asking the right questions when you find one that takes your fancy.
+If you are in the market to buy your first camper van you need to make sure you are asking the right questions when you find one that takes your fancy.
 In this post we’re sharing some of the questions we asked before choosing our VW T5 to convert into a day van and more questions you should ask when buying a camper van.

 Buying a camper van: questions you should ask

-When buying a camper van from a reputable dealer they will usually guide you through the process.
+When buying your first camper van, if you go to a reputable dealer they will usually guide you through the process.
 You can be relatively sure they will give you all the information you need to make an informed decision.

 But if you are looking privately you may want to ask some questions before setting out for a viewing.
 This will ensure there are no surprises.